+The Charlotte Lozier Institute’s summary of Iowa’s 2019 abortion report is forthcoming.
 Iowa’s abortion report for 2018 was published online by the Iowa Department of Public Health in December 2019.
 The report shows that abortions reported in Iowa reached a record low.
-Changes in Iowa Abortions, 2017-2018 Information on Planned Parenthood’s Iowa market share is not publicly available.
-Abortion Totals and Trends In 2018, […]
+Changes in Iowa Abortions, 2017-2018 Information on Planned Parenthood’s Iowa market […]

 Iowa’s abortion report for 2017, published online in October 2018 on the Iowa Department of Public Health website, shows that annual abortion totals are continuing to trend downward.
 Changes in Iowa Abortions, 2016-2017 *Information on Planned Parenthood’s Iowa market share is not publicly available Abortion Totals and Trends In 2017, […]